 Canada’s major cities are where economic activity and population growth are disproportionately concentrated.
 They aren’t just “vote-rich” today as the pundits often say, but they increasingly represent the country’s economic and demographic future.

-A new, must-read essay in City Journal by Manhattan Institute president Reihan Salam and his colleague Charles Fain Lehman takes up the subject of the renewal of urban conservatism.
+A new, must-read essay in City Journal by Manhattan Institute president Reihan Salam and his colleague Charles Fain Lehman takes up the subject of the renewal of urban conservatism in the aftermath of last week’s elections.

 I’m writing to you from Calgary which is often characterized as the homeland of Canadian conservatism.
 But it’s not lost on me that today it’s led by arguably the most left-wing mayor in the country.
 Edmonton similarly has had a series of progressive mayors, including its current one.

-As these cities’ politics shift to the Left due to a combination of migration patterns and Schumpter’s theory of the generational transfer of wealth, one can envision Alberta transforming into a “purple province” where Calgary and Edmonton become increasingly progressive and elsewhere is conservative.
-If so, demography wouldn’t be on the side of Conservative parties.
+As these cities’s politics shift to the Left due to a combination of migration patterns and Schumpter’s theory of the generational transfer of wealth, one can envision Alberta transforming into a “purple province” where Calgary and Edmonton become increasingly progressive and elsewhere is conservative.
+If so, demography wouldn’t be on the side of Conservative parties federally or provincially.